Learning Ukulele with Curt

 Here you go — my tips for success:

 Get a Coach, Advisor or Teacher — and not just any anybody.
 Whether you have a coach, advisor, teacher, kumu, guide, guru or whatever you call them, they must be successful with a proven track record of helping others obtain their goals — not simply good players.
-Finding the right coach can take work, trial, and error.
+Finding the right coach can take work and some trial and error.
 Some look to performers of their chosen instrument to become their teachers.
 This can be a good place to start, but not all performers make good teachers.
 However, they probably had a good teacher.
 It's somewhat like getting past the Academy award-winning actor and finding their most significant teacher — the behind-the-scenes person who played an invaluable role in the actor's success.
 Early in my development, I found Chuck Anderson.
 So, hopefully you're being as lucky as I was to find a great teacher, coach, or mentor early in your development.

 Practice Deliberately — have distinct goals and a plan for each session.
 Monitor your success, practice specific skills and problem areas, and constantly strive for improvement.
 If your practice sounds good, you're probably not really practicing, but may simply be repeating something you can already do.
 Work instead on what you really need to improve: work on what you can’t do, or want to do better.